aleshaleksey/fansys23/02-base-rules.md

 ___
 #### MP dice pool

-This is the determinant of "MP pool".
+This is the determinant of "Mana pool".

 - A character has a capacity of up to [3 MP dice / level] + 1 (min 1).
 - A character uses MP dice to fuel powerful mental/spiritual abilities.